-Date-time characteristic Description

-Υ Multiple digit year

-YY 2 digit year

-ΥΥΥΥ 4 digit year

-Μ Multiple digit month
+Date-time char.DescriptionYMultiple digit year.YY2 digit year.YYYY4 digit year.

-MM 2 digit month
+M Multiple digit month.
+MM 2 digit month.

-D Multiple digit day of month
+D Multiple digit day of month.

-DD 2 digit day of month
+DD 2 digit day of month.

-d Multiple digit day of year
+d Multiple digit day of year.

-ddd 3 digit day of year
+ddd 3 digit day of year.

-h Multiple digit hour
+h Multiple digit hour.

-hh 2 digit hour
+hh 2 digit hour.

-Н Fractional hour (sets hour, minute and second)
+H Fractional hour (sets hour, minute and second).

-m Multiple digit minute

-mm 2 digit minute
+m Multiple digit minute. mm 2 digit minute.

-S Multiple digit second

-SS 2 digit second
+s Multiple digit second. ss 2 digit second.

-A AM/PM
+A AM/PM.

-Regular characteristic Description
+Regular char.
+Description

-. (dot) Matches any character
+. (dot) Matches any character.

 ?
-Matches zero or one instances of the expression proceeding?
+Matches zero or one instances of the expression proceeding ?.

-/ Cancels the interpretation of special characters (for example, \? matches a question mark).
-You can

-also use the following constructions for the space and non-displayable characters:
+\ Cancels the interpretation of special characters (for example, \? matches a question mark).
+You can also use the following constructions for the space and non-displayable characters:

 \b backspace

 \f form feed

 \n newline

 \s space

 \r carriage return

 \t tab

-\xx any character, where xx is the hex code using O through 9 and upper case A through F
+\xx any character, where xx is the hex code using 0 through 9 and upper case A through F offset in string.
+The match fails unless regular expression matches that topic of string that begins with the character at offset.
+If \land is not the first character, it is treated as a regular character.

-٨ If ^ is the first character of regular expression, it anchors the match to the offset in string.
-The match
+^ If ^ is the first character of regular expression, it anchors the match to the character has special significance when used within the brackets in the following manner.

-fails unless regular expression matches that topic of string that begins with the character at offset.

-If ^ is not the first character, it is treated as a regular character.

 [] Encloses alternates.
 For example, [abc] matches a, b, or c.
-The following character has special

-significance when used within the brackets in the following manner.

-- (dash) Indicates a range when used between digits, or lowercase or uppercase letters (for example, [0-5],

-[a-g], or [L-Q])The following characters have significance only when they are the first character

-within the brackets.
+The following letters (for example, [0-5],[a-g], or [L-Q])The following characters have significance only when they are the first character within the brackets.

+- (dash) Indicates a range when used between digits, or lowercase or uppercase matches any character other than 0 through 9.

-~ Excludes the set of characters, including non-displayable characters. [~0-9] matches any character
+Excludes the set of characters, including non-displayable characters. [~0-9]

-other than O through 9.

-gives the space characters and all displayable characters except O through 9.

-Matches the longest number of instances of the expression preceding +; there must be at least one instance to constitute a match.
-Matches the longest number of instances of the expression preceding in regular expression, including zero instances.
-If \$ is the last character of regular expression, it anchors the match to the last element of string.
+٨ Excludes the set with respect to all the displayable characters (and the space characters). [^0-9] gives the space characters and all displayable characters except 0 through 9. + Matches the longest number of instances of the expression preceding +; there must be at least one instance to constitute a match.
+Matches the longest number of instances of the expression preceding in regular expression, including zero instances. \$ If \$ is the last character of regular expression, it anchors the match to the last element of string.
 The match fails unless regular expression matches up to and including the last character in the string.
-If \$ is not last, it is treated as a regular character.
+If \$ is not last, it is treated as a regular character. a regular character.